earloc/QLeatherMan/README.md

 - [ ] provide better examples on use-cases of 'compare'

-## PullRequests welcome:
+## Cotributions welcome:
+- file an issue
-- Fork the repoitory
+- fork the repoitory
 - make the changes
 - submit a pull-request
 - hope for the best ;)